voxsuperlynx1967/wegroove/README.md

 Welcome to the WeGroovy Wiki!

-This is a full-stack web application built using React, Redux, Flask, SQLAlchemy, AWS, Google Maps API, Python, and Javascript.
+This is a full-stack web application built using React, Redux, Flask, SQLAlchemy, AWS, Google Maps API, Python, Material-UI, and Javascript.

 This application is currently hosted on Heroku!
 [WeGroovy](https://wegroovy.herokuapp.com/)